Haven’t we always been told – “Old is gold”?

 Refactoring means restructuring and optimizing the existing application’s code without altering its external front-end behavior or functionality.
 It allows for solving many technical problems and improving the application component’s features and structure.

-By re-coding a few parts of an existing system, companies take advantage of cloud-native features—and achieve maximum cost efficiency in the cloud.
+By re-coding a few parts of an existing system, companies can take advantage of cloud-native features—and achieve maximum cost efficiency in the cloud.

 5. Re-Architecting

-Are you looking to migrate your application from a monolithic architecture to a server-less architecture?
+Are you looking to migrate your application from a monolithic architecture to a serverless architecture?

 6. Rewriting (Rebuilding, Redesign)